biniyam69/StoryBoard-Generation/README.md

 ### Acknowledgments

-We would like to thank the Adludio and Ten Academy team for their support and guidance throughout this project.
-Special thanks to the open-source community for providing valuable resources and tools for advancing machine learning and advertising technologies.
+I would like to thank the Adludio and Ten Academy team for their support and guidance throughout this project.
+Special thanks to the open-source community for providing these amazing diffusion models and tools.

 ---